 Rather than a single long video, please upload three separate videos to the portfolio section of the online application as part of your audition materials: the introduction, the first song, and the second song.
 It’s easier for us to review and easier for you to shoot.
 We will not be influenced by the professional quality of the video.
 Please do not worry about any elaborate lighting or studio conditions.

 - Introduction: Please say your name clearly, the date, the city you are from, and the songs that you are going to sing.
 Say the specialization for which you are auditioning (classical voice) and the degree level you would be entering (master's, advanced certificate).

 - Your two songs: Your two selections should be complete and contrasting songs.
 Each selection should be no longer than four minutes.
 One of your songs must be in English and the other in Italian, German, or French.
-A live pianist must accompany you (no a capella singing).
+We prefer that you have a live pianist accompany you, but due to the current circumstances a recorded track can be used, if necessary (no a cappella singing and no accompanying yourself).
 Please make sure your voice can be heard above the accompaniment.
 You may want to try different distances from the sound source until you find the right balance between piano and voice.

 - Teaching Sample: Please upload a 10-15 minute video of you facilitating a voice lesson.
 The singer can be at any skill level.
 Position the camera so it captures you fully in the frame; capture as much of the singer as possible.
 Please demonstrate your piano proficiency while vocalizing the singer.
 This video is essentially a vignette of how you would vocalize a singer in the first 10-15 minutes of a voice lesson.